 How much would losing even ONE prospective household cost you over the life span of the average account?

-With ever-changing B/D acquisitions, regulatory road blocks, and changing product lines, financial advisors sometimes feel the only choice is to transition to a new firm in order to satisfy the investment needs of their clients.
+Transition is not necessarily the best response.
+With ever-changing B/D acquisitions, regulatory roadblocks, and changing product lines, financial advisors sometimes feel the only choice is to transition to a new firm in order to satisfy the investment needs of their clients.